CodeWithSwastik/vscode.py/README.md

 ## About

-Create vscode extensions with python.
+Create vscode extensions and color themes with python.

 ## Installation